 LABELLE — An endangered Florida panther has died after being struck by a vehicle.

-It’s the 21st panther death attributed to fatal collisions out of 27 total deaths this year, according to the Florida Fish and Wildlife Conservation Commission.
+It is the 19th panther death attributed to fatal collisions, out of 25 total deaths this year, according to the Florida Fish and Wildlife Conservation Commission.

-The remains of the 9-year-old female panther were found Tuesday along a road running through Okaloacoochee Slough State Forest in Hendry County, wildlife officials said.
+The remains of the 3-year-old male panther were found Saturday along a rural road west of LaBelle in Hendry County, wildlife officials said.